-The Diocese of Olympia is made up of more than 31,000 Episcopalians and 400 clergy in 106 faith communities in Western Washington.
+The Diocese of Olympia is made up of more than 26,000 Episcopalians in more than 100 faith communities in Western Washington.
 The geographic area stretches south from Canada to Oregon and west from the foothills of the Cascade Mountains to the Pacific Ocean.

 Through the vision and leadership of Bishop Rickel, the Diocese of Olympia is focused missionally in four areas.
 In union with our Bishop, the Episcopal Diocese of Olympia, part of the Jesus Movement, bears witness to God’s redemptive reign and acts out God’s inclusive love, peace, and justice, uniquely living out this call within our specific local communities.